tee-vee/tee-vee/README.md

 I'm just a guy looking to build stuff, obsessed with improving my craft and fascinated with the hidden technology that runs everyday life!

-- 💬 Ask me about computer systems, UNIX, email (IMAP, SMTP, Exchange, Office 365), GIS ...
+- 💬 Ask me about computer systems, UNIX, email (IMAP, SMTP, Exchange, Office 365) and Geographic Information Systems (GIS) ...
 - ⚡ Fun fact: I speak (reasonable) IMAP and SMTP.
+And an aspiring private GA pilot.